meetalik8/portfolio/README.md

 # portfolio
-This is made using html, css and javascript.
+This is made using HTML, CSS and JavaScript.